balanced/balanced.github.com/_posts/2014-08-28-announcing-dispute-portal-and-mass-payout.md

 ### Dispute Portal

 Handling credit card disputes can be a messy affair, but at Balanced we’re trying to make this process as painless as possible for our customers.
-Starting today you’ll be able to fight chargebacks directly via the dashboard without bothering to contact support thanks to our new dispute portal!
+Starting today, you’ll be able to fight chargebacks directly via the dashboard without having to contact support thanks to our new dispute portal!

 ![Dispute portal](/img/blogimages/dispute-details-page.png)